AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Introduction

 An Aztec transaction may include one or more **public execution requests**.
-A public execution request represents an initial **contract call** to a contract, providing input data and triggering the execution of that contract's public code in the Aztec Virtual Machine.
-Given a contract call to a contract, the AVM executes the corresponding code one instruction at a time, treating each instruction as a transition function on its state.

-> Public execution requests may originate as [`enqueuedPublicFunctionCalls`](../calls/enqueued-calls.md) triggered during the transaction's private execution.
+A public execution request is a request to execute a specified contract's public bytecode given some arguments.
+Execution of a contract's public bytecode is performed by the **Aztec Virtual Machine (AVM)**.

+In order to execute public contract bytecode, the AVM requires some context.
+An **execution context** includes all information necessary to initiate AVM execution along with all state maintained by the AVM.
+The execution context structure is fully specified in ["Execution Context"](#execution-context).
+A **contract call** initializes a new context and triggers AVM execution within that context.

+Instruction-by-instruction, the AVM [executes](#execution) the bytecode specified in its context.
+An **instruction** is a bytecode entry that, when executed, modifies the AVM's execution context according to the instruction's definition in the ["AVM Instruction Set"](./instruction-set).

+During execution, additional contract calls may be made.
+While an **initial contract call** initializes a new execution context directly from a public execution request, a **nested contract call** occurs _during_ AVM execution and is triggered by a **contract call instruction** ([`CALL`](./instruction-set/#isa-section-call), [`STATICCALL`](./instruction-set/#isa-section-call), or `DELEGATECALL`).
+It initializes a new execution context (**nested context**) from the current one (the **calling context**) along with the call instruction's arguments.
+A nested contract call triggers AVM execution in that new context, and returns execution to the calling context upon completion.

 This document contains the following sections:

 - [**Public contract bytecode**](#public-contract-bytecode) (aka AVM bytecode)
 - [**Execution context**](#execution-context), outlining the AVM's environment and state
 - [**Execution**](#execution), outlining control flow, gas tracking, halting, and reverting
+- [**Initial contract calls**](#initial-contract-calls), outlining the initiation of a contract call from a public execution request
-- [**Nested calls**](#nested-calls), outlining the initiation of contract calls, processing of sub-context results, gas refunds, and world state reverts
+- [**Nested contract calls**](#nested-contract-calls), outlining the initiation of a contract call from an instruction as well as the processing of nested execution results, gas refunds, and state reverts

-Refer to the **["AVM Instruction Set"](./instruction-set)** for the list of all supported instructions and their associated state transition functions.

 For details on the AVM's "tagged" memory model, refer to the **["AVM Memory Model"](./state-model.md)**.